 Professor Batten's primary research interest is in energy-efficient parallel computer architecture for both high-performance and embedded applications.
-He is also interested in parallel programming models, interconnection networks, vector processing, VLSI chip design methodologies, and the intersection between computer architecture and emerging technologies such as 3D integration, silicon nanophotonics, and synthetic biology.
+He is also interested in parallel programming methodologies, hardware specialization, interconnection networks, VLSI chip-design methodologies, and the intersection between computer architecture and future emerging technologies.

 Computer Architecture, VLSI Circuits and Systems

 - 2015.
 "Pydgin: Generating Fast Instruction Set Simulators from Simple Architecture Descriptions with Meta-Tracing JIT Compilers."
-Paper presented at IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS), March. .
+Paper presented at IEEE Int'l Symp. on Performance Analysis of Systems and Software (ISPASS), March. .

 Selected Awards and Honors